tylerjachimski/sports-reference/README.md

 records = json.load(data)
 ```

-When loaded in, the keys of this dictionary are the abbreivations of each team.
+When loaded in, the keys of this dictionary are the teams.
 The values of each of the keys are dictionaries containing the remaining teams as keys whose values are also dictionaries containing the wins and losses as keys, and the numerical values as their values.
 A list of the teams to sort through and generate the final table is then created by using the keys from this dictionary, done using the following line:
 ```
 teams = list(records.keys())
 ```